-This might have been the easiest tuning repair job ever.
+This might have been the easiest tuning head repair job ever.
 I had the new heads installed in about 10 minutes.
 And they look great too.
 The old heads were in terrible shape.
 You could tell just by touching them that the gears were slipping like crazy.
 Not surprising with 35 year old tuners.
 The new ones are rock solid and firm.

 Feels like great craftsmanship.
 In fact, I did some quick research on the FG-75 and this guitar has been called the “perfect campfire” guitar.
 I can see it.
-For its lightness it’ll travel well.
+For its lightness and durability it’ll travel well.

 Ok, that’s all I have to say about this.
 I’ve been trying to fill up this white space with guitar related text, but what else can you say about something that took 20 minutes to do.